MicroGridsPy/MicroGridsPy/docs/methodology/battery.md

 ### Typical-year: amortisation over the binding life

-The steady-state typical-year model has no multi-year capacity state, so degradation is purely an **economic** effect.
+The typical-year model has no multi-year capacity state, so degradation is purely an **economic** effect.
 It must stay consistent with the objective's annuity convention: every asset's CAPEX is turned into a level annual charge $\text{CRF}(\text{wacc}, L)\cdot\text{CAPEX}$ (cost of capital included) and paid every year, which already prices replacement over the *calendar* life —